gomorpheus/morpheus-catalog-layout-plugin/README.md

 `./gradlew shadowJar`

 ### Configuration
-Once the plugin is uploaded to the Morpheus UI, a `Layouts` field should be visible when either creating or editing a catalog item.
+Once the plugin is uploaded to the Morpheus UI, a `Layout` field should be visible when either creating or editing a catalog item.
 The field should open up a drop-down with the layout options.

 #### Layouts
 The layout options are: